');

 What is the population of Valley City, ND?

-The population of Valley City, ND is 6,554 according to the latest Census data.
+The population of Valley City, ND is 6,554 according to the latest US Census Bureau American Community Survey estimates.
+This makes it a small town in North Dakota.

 What is the median household income in Valley City?